 At the east end of the south aisle is a small chapel which is linked with the parish of St Andrew, Nachingwea in Tanzania.
 Its piscine is set in the south wall nearby.
 The altar table, which dates from the 17th century, supports many carvings, chalices and a Last Supper donated by the people of Nachingwea.

 The window of the chapel shows an Annunciation designed by Christopher Webb and given in memory of Eivira Linda Bidwell of Fox Hill.
-His mark may be seen in the lower right of the window.
+Webb's mark may be seen in the lower right of the window.
 Images are below.
 This chapel was used as the Lady Chapel from 1939 to 1987.

 Annunciation: Christopher Webb.